wonsunahn/CS1632_Summer2021/exercises/4/README.md

   Monkey #54 shall always have ID 223546, and Monkey #27 shall always have ID 223519.
 Any changes to the code should not modify the ID value.

 Sample runs are shown in the [sample_runs.txt](sample_runs.txt) file.
+Note that I used the **time** utility to measure response time of the application.
+For certain arguments such as 27, it takes more than half an hour to complete!
+There is obviously something wrong with the implementation that is slowing down the program.
+It is your job to use VisualVM to measure the CPU utilization of each method to zoom in on the methods that are the culprits!

 For those of you who are interested, MonkeySim is a simulation of the Collatz Conjecture (https://en.wikipedia.org/wiki/Collatz_conjecture).
 The conjecture is that no matter which monkey initially has the banana, Monkey #1 will eventually catch the banana in a finite amount of time.
 Nobody has been able